vl4d1m1r/doctypeadventures-next/README.md

 /\* /index.html 200
 to prevent 404 error

+## Environment variables

+There is only one environment variable:

+`.env.local`
+DOMAIN=http://localhost:3000/ (for development, or domain on host server)

+Please note: in Next.js 14 it is not enough to put this value in .env.local.
+You need to update next.config.js with:

+`env: {
+    DOMAIN: process.env.DOMAIN,
+},`

 ## Wordpress API

 This app gets it's blog content from [Wordpress API](https://developer.wordpress.org/rest-api/) which means that you must host Wordpress installation somewhere.
 The free plan on Wordpress.com website will NOT do the trick because of (in the time of writing) the obsolete api version used.